 - (Optional) Optionally add a description in Description.

 - Enter the Local ID value that is used for identifying the local NSX Edge instance.

 This local ID is the peer ID on the remote site.
 The local ID must be either the public IP address or FQDN of the remote site.
-For certificate-based VPN sessions defined using the local endpoint, the local ID is derived from the certificate associated with the local endpoint.
+For IPSec VPN sessions with certificate-based authentication and are associated with the local endpoint, the Local ID is derived from the certificate associated with the local endpoint.
 The ID specified in the Local ID text box is ignored.
 The local ID derived from the certificate for a VPN session depends on the extensions present in the certificate.

-- If the X509v3 extension X509v3 Subject Alternative Name is found in the certificate, then one of the Subject Alternative Name is taken as the local ID value.
+If the X509v3 extension X509v3 Subject Alternative Name is found in the certificate, then one of the SAN fields is taken as the local ID value.